Pioneered by Talkory.ai

 2

-Each model reviews the other models' answers and flags issues
+Each model reviews its own answer and flags issues

 3